 I remember being in conversation with a much older co-worker, talking about kids.
-I told her that I will be so glad when my kids are grown up!
+I told her that I’d be so glad when my kids were grown up!
 She looked at me with a smile and replied back, “oh no–cherish their young age while you can”.

 In my head I was thinking, “yeah I know, they grow up so fast bla bla bla”.
 I just smiled back with consent, and kept walking back to my office.

 OMG, who’d thought she’d be right!
 Actually I saw my kids asserting their independence even before adulthood.

 When my youngest child was about 6, he answered the front door.
 I had to think if I ever told him to never open the door.
 Maybe I didn’t.